daniel-starke/BombNBreakSNES/README.md

 ## Time Handling

-NTSC (60 Hz) or PAL (50 Hz) is being selected via compile switch.
+NTSC (60 Hz) or PAL (50 Hz) is being selected via build switch.
 Knowing their frame rate it is easy to use VBlanks to count the time. `FP10HZ` is being defined accordingly to simplify this task.
 The macro holds the number of frames per 1/10s.
 All animations are based on this frequency of 10 Hz.
-The time base is being used in `clickDelay()` to avoid fast value change in the option screen and for the animations and game time handling in `handleGame()`.
+The time base is being used in `clickDelay()` to avoid fast value changes in the option screen and for the animations and game time handling in `handleGame()`.
 The speed of the slide-in/slide-out animation is determined from the value of `SLIDE_SPEED` which is also derived from the video mode.
 See also the global variables `framesUntil10Hz`, `counter10Hz` and `untilSecond` used for global time management.